EU parliament recognises Ukraine's soviet-era famine as 'genocide'

 The legislature "recognises the Holodomor, the artificial famine of 1932-1933 in Ukraine caused by a deliberate policy of the Soviet regime, as a genocide against the Ukrainian people".

-The Ukrainian government has been requesting the international community to recognise the famines as “genocide” and the demands have grown since the start of the Ukraine-Russia war.
+The Ukrainian government has been requesting the international community to recognise the famine as “genocide” and the demand has grown since the start of the Ukraine-Russia war.

 In the aftermath of the vote, the European Union legislators urged "all the countries and international organisations which have not yet recognised the Holodomor as a genocide to do so".